Simian-Web-Apps/Python-Examples/src/imageprocessing/README.md

 - requirements.txt                  Dependencies for all apps
 - requirements-imagegen.txt         Dependencies for the image generator app.
 - pytorch/requirements.txt          PyTorch Transform dependencies.
-- annotator/requirements-ai.txt     Optional dependency for using AI to prepare annotations on the figures.

 ## Actions